 Watering new plantings to establish healthy roots usually requires about 2-3 years before plants can be considered “established.”
 Even if your plant is technically drought tolerant, it will only be so once the plant is established.

 Drip irrigation can provide deep watering, but most irrigation sprays only wet a shallow layer of soil and are not enough for establishing new plants, so hand-watering with the goal of deep watering in warm weather is necessary.

 To determine if your irrigation system is effective:

 - Dig down after watering to see how deep the moisture has penetrated to determine ideal duration of watering time.

 - Test sprinkler coverage/volume by distributing shallow, open containers (tuna cans) around the lawn before running sprinklers, then measuring amount of water in the cans after a set amount of time.
 The average lawn requires 1-2 inches of water per week to stay green and healthy.

 Year 1 (Infancy): Depending on the time of year of planting, begin watering regularly once it is no longer raining or anytime during periods of dry weather.
 Often, a light shower does not wet the soil deep enough to be considered hydrating to plant roots.
 Begin watering frequency at every 2 or 3 days for one to two weeks, then extend the break another day for another week or two until you are watering deeply once per week.
 Continue watering weekly until rainfall is reliable and significant.

 Year 2 (Adolescence): Again, begin regular watering once dry weather has arrived and water deeply once each week, gradually skipping more days in between to get to watering about every 10 days or so.

-Year 3 (College Years): A three-year-old plant should be fairly established, but will benefit from occasional deep watering every 2-3 weeks during hot, dry seasons (typically July to early September in Portland).
+Year 3 (College Years): A three-year-old plant should be fairly established, but will benefit from occasional deep watering every 2-3 weeks during hot, dry seasons—typically July to early September in the Portland area.